-China's Export-Import Bank, Li Ruogu, recently suggested just how important Africa could be for ordinary Chinese people.
+The head of China's Export-Import Bank, Li Ruogu, recently suggested just how important Africa could be for ordinary Chinese people.

 "There's no harm in allowing [Chinese] farmers to leave the country to become farm owners [in Africa]," he added.

 Mr Li said the bank would fully support this migration with investment, project development and help with the sale of products.